 Plus, chatbots can gather information about the user and their sentiments toward a product so that the bots do not recommend similar products to that user in the future, thus eliminating a frustrating game of back-and-forth with an unhappy user.

 Seeing all the ways chatbots enhance your marketing strategy might make you interested in how to create one for your company to use.
-Click to see the easiest-to-use chatbots to find the one that's best for you!
+Find the easiest-to-use chatbots to see the one that's best for your company's needs.

 Are you ready to add chatbots to your marketing strategy?